 A.J.
-Ricker is in his first season as the offensive line coach at Illinois in 2013.
-Ricker came to Illinois follwing a brief stint at Middle Tennessee State.
-He spent the 2011 and 2012 seasons at Western Michigan under current Illini offensive coordinator Bill Cubit, where he served as offensive line coach/run game coordinator.
+Ricker spent the 2013 season as the offensive line coach at Illinois.
+Ricker came to Illinois following a brief stint at Middle Tennessee State.
+Ricker spent the 2011 and 2012 seasons at Western Michigan under head coach Bill Cubit, where he served as offensive line coach/run game coordinator.

 Prior to rejoining WMU's program, Ricker served one season as the head coach at St. Joseph's College in Rensselaer, Ind., in 2010.
 Ricker served as the Pumas' offensive line coach in 2009 under Lou Esposito.
 In one season, the offensive line paved the way for 179.5 rushing yards per game and allowed only two sacks per contest.
 He was named the Great Lakes Football Conference Assistant Coach of the Year in 2009 for his SJC offensive scheme efforts.

 Ricker completed a stellar collegiate career at Missouri as a center, where he earned a degree in agriculture in 2004.
 He held the school record for consecutive starts with 47 from 2000-2003, leading the Tigers to the 2003 Independence Bowl, their first bowl appearance in five years.
 The Klein, Texas, native was named first-team All-Big 12 by the coaches and the Dallas Morning News in 2003, while receiving second-team All-Big 12 honors from the Associated Press.